Tanya Murshed – Founder and Director

 James was called to the Bar in 1990 and is a practising barrister at 1MCB Chambers in London.
 He defends and prosecutes in the Crown Court in serious and complex criminal matters such as the supply of drugs, violent offences and robbery.

-James has been involved in Evolve’s advisory work and is part of the training and education Team.
+James has been involved in Evolve’s advisory work and previous training and education work.

 Sir Fazle Hasan Abed – Patron